deephaven/deephaven-core/pyclient/README.md

 ## Join 2 tables

-`table.join()` is one of many operations that can join 2 tables.
-This example shows how to join 2 tables.
+`table.join()` is one of many operations that can join two tables, as shown below.

 ```
 from pydeephaven import Session